LatentMan: Generating Consistent Animated Characters using Image Diffusion Models

 \textbf{Text-to-Video Diffusion Models} Text-to-Image (T2I) diffusion models \cite{imagen,dalle2,sd} excelled in generating highly realistic and diverse images based on textual prompts by harnessing large-scale image datasets \cite{laion5b}.
 With the lack of similarly large video datasets to train T2V counterparts, a growing direction of research attempts to exploit existing T2I models to generate videos.
 VideoLDM \cite{videoldm} proposed to transform a pre-trained Stable Diffusion model \cite{sd} into a T2V model by introducing a temporal module and a video upsampler that are trained on video data.
 Similarly, Make-a-video \cite{makeavideo} extended DALLE-2 \cite{dalle2} to a T2V model by temporally aligning the decoder and the upsampler on video data.
-However, these two approaches require excessive GPU resources to train and are limited by the scale of the available video datasets.
+However, these two approaches require excessive GPU resources and large-scale datasets to train.

 Tune-a-Video \cite{tuneavideo} adopts a one-shot paradigm and finetunes a pre-trained T2I model to generate a video given a single video/text pair.
-Nevertheless, this approach requires a video as an input in addition to the text prompt making it more suitable for video editing or Video-to-Video tasks.
+Nevertheless, this approach \emph{requires a video as an input} in addition to the text prompt, making it more suitable for video editing or Video-to-Video tasks.
 Text2Video-Zero \cite{text2video-zero} introduced a purely text-based zero-shot T2V approach that injects motion dynamics into the latents of a T2I diffusion model.
 Their approach exploited the fact that the output of diffusion models varies under any changes to the latent codes to generate variations of the first frame.